MSFT-Cantro/project-ledger-docs/_bugs.md

 Item#35 ✅ COMPLETED - Fixed: 2025-10-09
 403 Forbidden errors after database seeding.
 Issue: The seed script created User records but didn't create corresponding UserAccount records required by the authentication middleware.
 Fixed by running fix-user-accounts.js script.
 See docs/fixes/403_ERROR_FIX.md for details.

+Item#36
+Remove the log out button from the side nav as it no longer needed.
+Move the User Settings and Account Settings into the footer.
+Rename Account Setting to Admin Settings.
+Make sure these updates are done in the desktop and side nav on the main app and the portal app.